 Thankfully organizations exist to monitor the engine oil industry and set standards for engine oil specifications.
 These standards can help drivers learn how to choose an engine oil and let auto makers approve which oils are best for their engines.

-Let’s take a look at some of the most important engine oil specifications, who sets them, and how they can help you keep your vehicle running smooth.
+Let’s take a look at some of the most important engine oil specifications and who sets them.
+We’ll also get into how they can help you keep your vehicle running smoothly.

 Who Sets Engine Oil Specs?

-Today’s engines are packed with features specially designed to improve efficiency and power in your engine, with new tech being developed every year.
-In order to get the most out of features like direct injection and modern turbocharging systems, you need an engine oil that’s well equipped to maximize performance while prolonging your engine life.
+Today’s engines are packed with features specially equipped to improve efficiency and power, with new advancements every year.
+But you still need an engine oil that’s designed to maximize performance while prolonging your engine life.
+It also helps you get the most out of features like direct injection and modern turbocharging systems.

-When shopping for engine oils, you might see a lot of confusing letters like API, ILSAC, JASO, or ACEA written on each product label.
-Those aren’t industry jargon put there to confuse you – they’re acronyms for the organizations that monitor the engine oil industry and set standards for engine oil specifications.
-Those specifications let drivers and vehicle manufacturers know the performance and quality of an engine oil.
+When shopping for engine oil, you might see confusing abbreviations like API, ILSAC, JASO, or ACEA written on product labels.
+These aren’t industry jargon put there to confuse you.
+Organizations use them to monitor the engine oil industry and set standards for engine oil specifications.
+The specifications let drivers and vehicle manufacturers know the performance and quality of an engine oil.

 First, here are a few of the top organizations setting engine oil specs globally.